sarah-yoon/dailybyte/README.md

 # DailyByte - Interactive Spelling Game

-A modern, fullstack React application featuring an interactive spelling game with AI-powered quiz generation and dynamic theming based on time of day.
+A modern, fullstack React application featuring an interactive spelling game with dynamic theming based on time of day.

 ## 🎮 Features